TeamHypersomnia/Hypersomnia/README.md

 - The game will try to read **config.local.lua** and if there is no such file, it shall try loading **config.lua**.

 **Explanation of config values is found within config.lua file.**

-After that, just go to output/ folder and open Hypersomnia.exe or Hypersomnia-Debug.exe for debugging.